Accuracy Limits of Causal Trees for Individualized Treatment Effects: Main Results

-The results in Theorem \ref{thm: Uniform Accuracy} offer a pessimistic outlook on the utility of adaptive decision tree methods in causal inference when the goal is to learn about heterogeneous treatment effects: the estimators cannot perform well pointwise (and hence uniformly) over the entire support of the covariates; see Section \ref{sec: Proof Strategy of Theorem 1} for more formal details.
-As a point of contrast, the same procedures considered in Theorem \ref{thm: Uniform Accuracy} can achieve near-optimal convergence rates ``on average'' over $\mathcal{X}$, as the following theorem establishes.
-Here again, honesty delivers only negligible improvements of order $\log(p)$.
+Theorem \ref{thm: Uniform Accuracy} therefore identifies a limitation of adaptive decision tree methods when the goal is to estimate heterogeneous treatment effects uniformly over the covariate space.
+In contrast, the same estimators can achieve favorable estimation accuracy when their performance is measured on average over $\mathcal X$, as shown by the following result.
+Let $F_{\bX}(\bx) = \P(\bx_i\leq \bx)$.